 To help guide you through the requirements for the PhD degree, you must have an advisor when you enroll in the PhD degree program.
-To assist your advisor in coordinating and conducting the written and oral portions of your Candidacy Examination you must have a four person Candidacy Committee.
+To assist your advisor in coordinating and conducting the written and oral portions of your Candidacy Examination you must have a four-person Candidacy Committee.
 Your advisor must be a Category P graduate faculty member in the Department of Speech and Hearing Science.
 You may also have a co-advisor in the department, or from another department, who is also a graduate faculty member.
-The requirements for attaining category P or M graduate faculty status are explained in the Graduate School Handbook (https://gradsch.osu.edu/handbook/15-graduate-faculty-membership).
+The requirements for attaining category P or M graduate faculty status are explained in the Graduate School Handbook.